It takes just 2 cells to make a human being. Two cells and a miracle.

 - Contraction pains

 Also known as Braxton Hicks contractions, this womb hardening comes and goes infrequently.
-However if the pain is recurring, preterm labor needs to be excluded by the obstetrician.
+However, if the pain is recurring, preterm labor needs to be excluded by the obstetrician.

 - Skin changes

-Dark lines along the middle part of the abdomen and darkening of skin around the inner thighs and breasts start to appear.
+Dark lines along the middle part of the abdomen and darkening of the skin around the inner thighs and breasts start to appear.
 Facial pigmentation may also occur due to hormonal influence.
 Stretch marks, due to baby and expanding womb stretching on the abdominal skin also start to become more obvious in the second trimester.

 - Leg cramps